.NET 5 introduction

 Here we will look at the ASP.NET pipeline, and how to make it do your bidding.

 - Understanding the principle of the ASP.NET Core Pipeline

 - Selecting your middleware in the

 - Understanding the need for dependency injection and how to configure your dependencies

 - Adding your first middleware for serving static files

 - ASP.NET Core has its own routing middleware

-- Showing proper diagnostics while developing, and not in production
+- Showing proper diagnostics while developing, and how to disable it in production

 ASP.NET Core Configuration